Sign Up for Ross Email

 There are three ways to waive ACC 502: demonstrate previous experience, pass the FTF summer accounting online waiver course, or pass the in-person accounting waiver course and exam held the week prior to orientation.

-The preparatory work over the summer serves as a boot camp to help you either demonstrate that you are ready to waive the core finance course and take FIN 615 directly (track 2) or bridge the gap between your existing financial knowledge and the minimum required to ensure effective learning in the accelerated finance core course (FIN 513) (Track 1) during the Fall A term.
+The preparatory work over the summer serves as a boot camp to help you either demonstrate that you are ready to waive the core finance course and take advanced finance electives (track 2) or bridge the gap between your existing financial knowledge and the minimum required to ensure effective learning in the accelerated finance core course (FIN 513) (Track 1) during the Fall A term.

 Yes.
 There is a $475 fee for the Fast Track in Finance summer online program.
 In addition, those who are not eligible to waive the financial accounting course via previous experience are highly encouraged to take the FTF summer accounting online waiver course.
 Alternatively, students may sign up for an in-person Accounting Prep waiver course and exam.
 Both the online and in-person accounting waiver courses require a fee of $475.